SAP-samples/teched2025-DA260/exercises/ex5/README.md

 9. By right clicking the database connection we can open the SQL console and create a new table, with the statement
     ![ex_05_09](images/ex_05_09.png)

 10. We are simulating an external tool with the Database explorer, that is creating a table and pushing data into it (like an ETL tool would).
 We can create a new table, with the statement below, replace the schema name with your database user name that you created earlier.
 The statement will also enter a row for later usage (make sure to replace both schema placeholder).
-After pasting the statement click *"Run"*
+After pasting the statement click **Run**
     ```
     CREATE COLUMN TABLE "<schema>"."BusinessPartnersOpenSQL"(
         "PARTNERID" NVARCHAR(10) NOT NULL,